Ke'Bryan Hayes Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Phillies have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- In his most recent appearance on Thursday, the left-hander tossed 6 2/3 innings against the New York Mets, giving up four earned runs while surrendering five hits.
+- His last time out came on Saturday against the New York Mets, when the righty went seven innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.